Nick Hegarty: Mansfield Town

 Upon his release Hegarty trained with Bradford City, before later joining Mansfield Town on trial.
 He later re-joined Mansfield on trial in late October 2011 with a view to once again earning a contract, signing the following day on a two-month deal.
 He made two league appearances for the club before being released in December 2011.

 Hume City

 Nick signed for Hume City for the 2012 season in Australia.
 In his first season with Hume, Hegarty won the Football Federation Victoria Gold Medal award, given to the best player of the Victorian Premier League.
 From January 2014, Nick Hegarty was appointed captain of the club.
 In 2016, Hegarty became just the seventh player to win the Gold Medal a second time.
 Hegarty polled 38 votes to win by seven from Avondale FC's Massimo Murdocca on 31.

 Coaching career

 Hegarty became the senior head coach of Hume City late in 2017 after hanging up the boots that same year.
 Hegarty resigned from Hume on 10 April 2022, following a poor run of results.
 He was due to leave the club anyway due to an impending move back to the United Kingdom.

 On 23 July 2022, Hegarty joined Huddersfield Town as a women's team coach.

+In August 2023, Hegarty announced on his Twitter account that he had returned to Grimsby Town as a youth team coach for the club's under-16's team.